Subpart H - Hazardous Materials

 Scope: This standard provides the requirements for clean-up operations by an employer [paragraph (b) - (o)]; treatment, storage and disposal [paragraph (p)]; and emergency response when dealing with hazardous waste [paragraph (q)].

-Special Requirements: Safety and health program (written), site safety and health plan, informational program, spill containment program, personal protective equipment program, air monitoring program, site control program, emergency response plan, medical surveillance program, training, inform, procedures, reviews, updates, workplan, organizational structure, engineering controls, plans, briefings, surveys, evaluations, monitoring, information, inform, certification, written certificates, qualifications, techniques, field experience, copies, instructors, alerting, practices, competent, operations, credentials, techniques
+Special Requirements: Safety and health program (written), site safety and health plan, informational program, employee alarm system, spill containment program, personal protective equipment program (written, personal protective equipment, air monitoring program, site control program, emergency response plan (written), emergency incident procedures, medical surveillance program, training, inform, procedures, reviews, updates, workplan, organizational structure, engineering controls, plans, briefings, surveys, evaluations, air monitoring, information, certification, written certificates, qualifications, new technology programs, techniques, field experience, copies, instructors, alerting, practices, competent, doffing procedures, work history, physician, operations, credentials, techniques, published exposure levels, inspections, informational programs, respirators, decontamination procedures, training program, standard operating procedures, decontamination program, briefings, training course, new technology program, material handling program, hazard communication program, labels, competent skills, HazMat team, records, references other standards

 1910.120(b)(1)(i) - Employers shall develop and implement a written safety and health program for their employees involved in hazardous waste operations.
 The program shall be designed to identify, evaluate, and control safety and health hazards, and provide for emergency response for hazardous waste operations.